Duncan Sandys: Interests

-Among Sandys' other interests was historic architecture.
-He formed the Civic Trust in 1957 and was its President; the Royal Institution of British Architects made him an honorary Fellow in 1968, and the Royal Town Planning Institute made him an honorary member.
+Among Sandys's other interests was historic architecture.
+He formed the Civic Trust in 1957 and was its president; the Royal Institution of British Architects made him an honorary Fellow in 1968, and the Royal Town Planning Institute made him an honorary member.
 He was also a trustee of the World Security Trust.

-Between 1969 and 1984 he was President of Europa Nostra and acted for the preservation of the European cultural and architectural heritage.
+Between 1969 and 1984 he was president of Europa Nostra and acted for the preservation of the European cultural and architectural heritage.

-His business activities included a Directorship of the Ashanti Goldfields Corporation, which was later part of Lonrho of which he became chairman.
+His business activities included a directorship of the Ashanti Goldfields Corporation, which was later part of Lonrho of which he became chairman.
 He was therefore caught up in the scandal in which Lonrho was revealed to have bribed several African countries and broken international sanctions against Rhodesia, as well as the "unpleasant and unacceptable face of capitalism" episode involving eight directors being sacked by Tiny Rowland.